logseq/logseq/README.md

 [Logseq](https://logseq.com) stores your notes locally on your device in plain text files, ensuring that your data is **private** and **secure**.
 Logseq also strongly emphasizes [**user control**](https://www.gnu.org/philosophy/free-sw.en.html), allowing you to access and manage your notes confidently.

 In addition to its core features, Logseq has a growing ecosystem of plugins and themes that enable a wide range of workflows and customization options.
-Mobile apps are also available, providing access to most features from the desktop application.
+Mobile apps are also available, providing access to most of the features of the desktop application.

 Whether you're a student, a professional, or anyone who values a clear and organized approach to managing your ideas and notes, Logseq is an excellent choice for **improving your knowledge management** and collaboration skills.